essteer/mit-686x/src/unit4/L16_Mixture_Models_EM_Algorithm/f_em_algorithm.md

 A major weak-point of the algorithm is therefore that the user needs to know how to initialise it.

-To mitigate this, a reasonable initialisation could be found by running the K-means algorithm for the starting means, and perhaps use the global variance as the initial variance for each of the clusters, so that every cluster reaches all of the points.
+To mitigate this, a reasonable initialisation could be found by running the $K$-means algorithm for the starting means, and perhaps use the global variance as the initial variance for each of the clusters, so that every cluster reaches all of the points.

 In real-life applications, people typically look at a more simplified version of the problem to use it as the initialisation, and then run a more complex one.